georgesykes86/CV/README.md

 My career as a technology consultant has provided me with many opportunities to develop strong communication skills.
 I have facilitated workshops, delivered presentations to senior stakeholders and regularly chaired meetings.

-I pride myself on being able to tailor my method, style and content of communication to the audience whether they be a collection of senior executives who need to understand the strategic impact of a piece of work or a group of 11 year olds who want to know more about what it means to be an engineer.
+I pride myself on being able to tailor my method, style and content of communication to the audience, whether they be a collection of senior executives who need to understand the strategic impact of a piece of work or a group of 11 year olds who want to know more about what it means to be an engineer.

 Throughout school and university I often found myself trying to simplify and explain challenging concepts to my peers which has been very beneficial in my professional life when communicating technical details to team members and clients.